-Animation Painter is a life-saver if you need to apply all the animations of an object to another object in the same presentation or in a different one.
+Animation Painter is a time-saver tool when you need to copy all the animations of an object to another object in the same presentation or in a different one.
 If you want to use PowerPoint to its maximum potential then you might need to work with a lot of objects on a single slide and each object has multiple animation effects.

 - When I was about to create this Monkey On Meditation Presentation then I first applied the required animations on the Left Leg object as shown in Figure 1.2:

 - Now, to replicate the same animations on the rest of the objects: Select the Left Leg object and click on the Animation Painter once from the Animations tab as shown in Figure 1.3:

 - The last step is to click on the object on which you want to replicate the same animation effects of the Left Leg.
 In this example, we will click on the Right Leg object:

 - Look at the above picture, where you will find that the same animations get replicated on the Right Leg and the Animation Painter button gets turned off automatically after that.
 You will also notice that the Brush icon is gone now.
 Remember, we clicked on the button once and that is why it will get turned off automatically after replicating the animations to the next object only.